 The potential incompatibilities with museum collections discussed here can be fixed by improving NFT certificates, but it is a problem for many existing NFTs based on the artist certificates that I've examined.
-Some generative digital trading card projects like Bored Ape Yacht Club do confer more rights, but that's a special situation made possible by their generative nature, and most artists are understandably not going to want to sell full copyright of their singular artworks.
+Some generative digital trading card projects like Bored Ape Yacht Club do confer more rights, but that's a special situation made possible by their generative nature, and most artists are understandably not going to want to sell full copyright of their singular artworks since their artworks could then be used to market products and the owner could even stop the artist from using images of their own work.